Avoid pulling your punches by summarizing the quote before introducing it.

-Use a phrase like “When asked about…” only when omitting it will create a false impression.
+Avoid transitions like “When asked about…” unless you are an actor playing a journalist in a 1940s movie.
 (See “When is Asking the Question Part of the News?“)

 A direct quotation that conveys a fact is usually boring.